 So what’s this metabolic syndrome all about?

 Appetite is increased because of insulin’s effect on the brain chemistry.
-The insulin blocks leptin, so the body becomes more leptin resistant, so the brain never gets the “we're full” signal.
-Instead, it thinks the body's starving.
+The insulin blocks leptin, so the body becomes more leptin resistant, so the brain is now no longer getting the “We're full now so stop eating,” signal.
+Instead, the brain thinks the body's continually starving.
 The pleasure-based reward center is triggered, driving the brain to demand more sugar and fuel the sugar addiction.

 Fructose just makes matters worse.
-It heads straight to the liver where it starts manufacturing fat, triggering more insulin resistance and causing chronically elevated blood insulin levels, driving the body to store everything eaten as even more belly fat.
+It heads straight to the liver where it starts manufacturing fat, triggering more insulin resistance and causing chronically elevated blood insulin levels, driving the body to store everything eaten as even more fat - we see it in humans as belly fat.
 Over time, the liver develops what's known as ' fatty liver', which generates more inflammation.
-Chronic inflammation causes more weight gain and diabesity.
-Another problem with fructose is that it doesn’t send informational feedback to the brain, signaling that a load of calories just hit the body.
+Chronic inflammation causes more weight gain and what's now being called diabesity.
+Another problem with fructose is that it doesn’t send informational feedback to the brain, to let it know that a load of calories just hit the body.
 And so the cycle continues.

-You can't treat a metabolic syndrome with a pill, because metabolic diseases such as diabetes are dictated by lifestyle, primarily diet.
+You can't treat a metabolic syndrome with a pill, because metabolic diseases such as diabetes are dictated by the dietary lifestyle.
 However, there's good news coming out for human-driven Type 2 diabetes in that it's now showing to be reversible via intermittent fasting and water-only fasting.

 Which is great news for humans.
-Not so great for our horses because their gut system is simply not evolved to 'fast' for long periods of time, so we have to manage the metabolic equine a different way.
+Not so great for our horses though, because their gut system is simply not evolved to 'fast' for any period of time, short or long, without risking significant damage to the gut system as a whole, which then affects the body as a whole, so we have to manage the metabolic equine very differently.

 That is, the cell is sort of gated off.
-Outside the cell there's blood, and when insulin comes around it turns the key, opens the gate and glucose goes in.
-So, if insulin is there, why is the glucose not going in?
+Outside the cell there's blood, and when insulin comes around (in the blood) it turns the key, opens the gate and glucose goes in.
+So why is the glucose not going in?
 You can measure the insulin and the insulin level is high.
 You can look at the insulin receptor, the gate is completely normal.

-So, [conventional medicine] said something like, 'Well, maybe there's something gumming up the mechanism.
-It's stuck in the lock so it doesn't open properly, therefore the glucose can't get into the cell.
-There's a huge problem with this sort of paradigm, because if that is happening, the cell has no glucose and should be starving.
+So, [conventional medicine] said something like, "Well, maybe there's something gumming up the mechanism.
+Maybe the lock's stuck so it doesn't open properly, therefore the glucose can't get into the cell."

-That's also why your liver is full - it's a big fatty liver.
-The liver is busy trying to get rid of all this glucose by turning it into fat … Now, if Type 2 diabetes and insulin resistance are the same sort of thing, it's really about too much sugar.
-That's the bottom line.
+That's also why your liver is full - it's now a big fat liver because the liver is busy trying to get rid of all this glucose by turning it into fat.
+The bottom line is therefore, if Type 2 diabetes and insulin resistance are the same sort of thing, it's really about too much sugar.